Introduction

 Assembling the Pozole

-In a large pot, combine the shredded chicken, hominy, and the verde sauce with the reserved chicken broth.
-Stir well to combine all the flavors and let it simmer on low heat for about 20-30 minutes.
-This allows the hominy to absorb the delicious green sauce, creating a harmonious blend of flavors.
+In a large pot, mix the shredded chicken, hominy, and verde sauce with the reserved broth.
+Stir everything together and let it simmer on low heat for 20–30 minutes.
+This lets the hominy soak up all the yummy green sauce.
+When it’s done, ladle into bowls and add your favorite toppings.

 Chicken Pozole Verde